-Including an invoice number is a legal requirement for your sales invoices, whether you are a Limited Company and/or VAT registered or not.
+Including an invoice number is a legal requirement for your sales invoices, whether you are self-employed, have a Limited Company and/or VAT registered or not.

-Invoice numbering a necessary requirement because if HMRC ever investigate your business they can review your invoices in numerical order as part of their checks to confirm that you have included all invoices in your records and give them some assurance that you keep your accounting records in good order.
+This is a check to confirm that you have included all invoices in your records and give them some assurance that you keep your accounting records in good order.

-Whichever method of sales invoice numbering you choose to adopt always ensure you are consistent with the referencing and choose the method that will suit your business the best.
+Whichever method of sales invoice numbering you choose to adopt always ensure you are consistent with the referencing.